Changthang district: Rupsho valley

+Tso Moriri lake

+Located in the Rupshu|Rupshu Valley, the Tso Moriri lake is a stunning body of water surrounded by mountains and situated approximately 240 kilometers from Leh.
+The Lake sits at an altitude of 14,000 ft close to the tiny village of Karzok.

-Tso Kar lake
+Tso Kar

+Tso Kar (also known as the salt lake), another gorgeous Lake, is situated approximately 76 kilometers away from Tso Moriri.
 Tso Kar Lake, also referred to as the 'White Lake,' is located in the Rupshu Plateau and valley in the southern region of Ladakh.
 Wetlands and lush green meadows are all around it.
 The water in the lake is slightly salty.
 There are wide range of birds.
 A significant quantity of grebes and brown-headed gulls, as well as a few strip geese, rust geese, and terns, can be observed.
 Tso Kar Lake supports various other animals like Kiang, Tibetan gazelles, Tibetan wolves.
 The tent-dwelling Samad-Rokchen nomadic group resides around the lake.
 Thugjay village serves as the central hub of this nomadic community.